gwierzchowski/cryptoexch/README.md

 # Cryptoexch

-Data downloader from RestFUL services.
+Data downloader from REST services.

 I'm using this program in following data workflow: